How to capture Webflow form submissions

 Event

-With this, you can set up alerts in Slack for email submissions with a webhook, identify users with the email they submit, and export cohorts of users who submit emails.
+With this, you can set up alerts in Slack for email submissions with a destination, identify users with the email they submit, and export cohorts of users who submit emails.

 Further reading